nkosinathintuli/nkosinathintuli/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 my name is Nkosinathi Ntuli my friends call me Martin coz they think I'm cool like that ;) and anyone I meet after that.
+I love coding and engineering, I enjoy breaking and playing with stuff and puzzles

 I'm a  student at the University of Cape Town (UCT) studying Electrical & Computer Engineering during the day and a Software Developer at [Zaio](https://www.zaio.io/), Cape Town after hours.
 I'm part of the Developer Student Clubs (DSC) at UCT currently I'm a Tech Lead and Project Tech Mentor.